mei-li/notes/codemotion.md

 More companies are embrassing it ... like Circle CI Distributed team challange:

   * more intentional
   * succesfully working remotely is a skill takes time

-high perfoming team:
+High perfoming team:

   * equal opportunities to contribute
   * phycological safety - culture, no fear of being embarassed or punished
   * Dependandability
   * Clarity
   * Meaning
   * Impact: Feeling of impact

 Connection
 ----------